ForNeVeR/dotnet-licenses/CONTRIBUTING.md

 Pack
 ----
-To prepare a package, use the following shell command:
+To prepare a NuGet package with the tool, use the following shell command:

 ```console
 $ dotnet pack